Elizabeth, Lady William Russell

-Elizabeth Anne, Lady William Russell (2 October 1793 – 10 August 1874) was the wife of Lord George Russell and a well-known socialite.
+Elizabeth Anne, Lady William Russell (2 October 1793 – 10 August 1874) was the socialite wife of Lord George William Russell.

 Early life

 Elizabeth Anne Theophila Rawdon was born on 2 October 1793, child of Frances (née Hall-Stevenson) and Captain the Hon.
 John Theophilus Rawdon (died 1808), the brother of Francis Rawdon-Hastings, 1st Marquess of Hastings.

 She was baptised at St Mary, Staines, Middlesex, on 4 October 1793.
 She spent much of her childhood in Europe, particularly Vienna and 'received an education more suited to a boy than a girl' at that time, including a deep knowledge of French, German, Spanish, and Italian, Greek and Latin as well as botany, astronomy and classical literature.

 Adult life

-Elizabeth Anne Rawdon married Lord George Russell on 21 June 1817.
+Elizabeth Anne Rawdon married Lord George William Russell on 21 June 1817.
 A beautiful and energetic cosmopolitan who had enjoyed a broad European education, Lord Byron praised her in Beppo as "[one] whose bloom could, after dancing, dare the dawn".
-However, her outspoken Tory sympathies won her few friends among her husband's Liberal circle.
-Henry Brougham, 1st Baron Brougham and Vaux described her as that accursed woman.
+Her outspoken Tory sympathies won her few friends among her husband's Liberal circle.
+Henry Brougham, 1st Baron Brougham and Vaux described her as '"that accursed woman'".

 She and Russell had three sons, all of whom she tutored at home, perhaps lending them a rather distinctive approach to life: